Mohammad Wasim Jr.: Early career

-Wasim was born into a Pashtun family of the Wazir tribe in North Waziristan, Khyber Pakhtunkhwa province, Pakistan.
+Mohammad Wasim Jr. was born into a Pashtun family of the Wazir tribe in North Waziristan, Khyber Pakhtunkhwa province, Pakistan.
 Due to the lack of facilities there, he had to move to the provincial capital Peshawar where he joined a cricket club before playing at district level and then at regional level, finally representing the Pakistan U19 team.

 Wasim was part of Pakistan's squad for the 2020 Under-19 Cricket World Cup, replacing Naseem Shah who couldn't play for the U19 squad as he made his international debut.

 Domestic career

 Wasim made his first-class debut on 26 November 2020, for Khyber Pakhtunkhwa, in the 2020–21 Quaid-e-Azam Trophy.

 In January 2021, he was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.
 He made his List A debut on 18 January 2021, for Khyber Pakhtunkhwa, in the 2020–21 Pakistan Cup.

 He made his Twenty20 debut on 21 February 2021, for Islamabad United in the 2021 Pakistan Super League (PSL).

 In PSL Season 9 he played for Quetta Gladiators.